Accessibility Plan

 Classrooms are optimally organised and equipped to promote the participation and independence of all pupils |

-Learning starts on time, reasonable adjustments have been made to accommodate the needs of individual pupils Pupils have access to appropriate equipment |
+Reasonable adjustments have been made to accommodate the needs of individual pupils Pupils have access to appropriate equipment |

 Ongoing and as need arises |